 The CU/ALM-ware System is an instrument-level ALM tool used by credit unions nationwide to monitor and control interest rate risk.
 The CU/ALM-ware System has been tested and certified by CPAs.
-In support of this System, we provide extensive ALM Consulting services to credit unions ranging from $3 million to $7 billion in assets.
+In support of this System, we provide extensive ALM Consulting services to credit unions ranging from $3 million to $9 billion in assets.
 Since 1987, we have consulted credit unions on most areas of financial management.
-ALM Consulting includes conference calls, Target Rate Structures & economic commentary, ALM memos, research papers, peer group data, economic graphs, analysis of products and services, ideas for What-Ifs or sensitivity analyses, and policy updates.
+ALM Consulting includes conference calls, CECL tools and papers, Target Rate Structures & economic commentary, ALM memos, research papers, peer group data, economic graphs, analysis of products and services, ideas for What-Ifs or sensitivity analyses, and policy updates.

 CU/ALM-ware users and ALM Outsourcing clients receive our Suite of seven Model Policies along with policy updates to satisfy regulatory requirements and best practices.
 The Policies can be easily tailored.
 (Non-clients may purchase our Suite of Policies.)
 In addition, our analytical models and research papers are also available to clients.
 These policies cover ALM, Investments, Liquidity Management, Concentration Risk, and Contingency Funding.

 CU/BUDGET-ware is a Budgeting & Multi-year Strategic Planning Solution that helps management and the Board chart their future course of action.
 In addition to developing an annual budget, the multi-year component can be used to develop a longer term (up to 5 years) strategic plan or to support a charter expansion, a capital restoration plan, and a merger.
 CU/BUDGET-ware is integrated with CU/ALM-ware to facilitate the transfer of data.

 The CU/BUDGET-ware® System and Reports are used to develop a comprehensive balance-sheet driven budget and a 2- to 5-year Strategic Plan with variance reports, diagnostic reports, and Summary Executive Board Reports.
 CU/BUDGET-ware can be integrated with CU/ALM-ware for a complete forecasting package.